benjaminkiesl/ut_tamarin/README.md

 ### Prerequisites

-UT Tamarin requires an installed version of Tamarin.
+UT Tamarin requires an installed version of the [GNU M4 macro processor](https://www.gnu.org/software/m4/) and of Tamarin (find installation instructions [here](https://tamarin-prover.github.io/manual/book/002_installation.html)).
 By default, UT Tamarin assumes that Tamarin is in your PATH, meaning that it can be executed by calling `tamarin-prover`.
-If this is not the case, then you can specify the path to an executable of Tamarin.
+If this is not the case, then you can specify the path to an executable of Tamarin via a command-line parameter (call `./ut_tamarin --help` for details).

 ### Installation